Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 Opening the negotiation

-"Hi, I'm reviewing our service contract and I have some concerns about our current rate.
-I'd like to speak with someone in your business retention department."
+"Hi, we're reviewing our service contract and we have concerns about the current rate.
+We'd like to speak with someone in your business retention department."

 Always ask for retention immediately.
 Standard support cannot offer discounts.